Opiskelijan opas

-As Humak's student, you can also study online courses from other universities of applied sciences via the CampusOnline.fi portal.
-CampusOnline is a joint digital study portal for Finnish universities of applied sciences, which brings together online courses from more than 20 universities of applied sciences.
+As a Humak's student, you can also study online courses from other universities of applied sciences via the cross-institutional study service for higher education institutions (RIPA).
+You will find the courses available from more than 20 universities of applied sciences in your Peppi educational system.
 Humak also has other cooperation agreements on student exchange with universities such as the University of Jyväskylä and the University of Turku.

-Studying at CampusOnline is particularly suitable if you want to complete your studies on a faster schedule, study during the summer, or complete your degree with studies not offered at Humak.
-Please note that as an Open UAS ‘Polku’ student, you cannot include CampusOnline studies in your studies, as they must be Humak studies in accordance with the criteria of Path studies.
+Studying at the cross-institutional study service for higher education institutions (RIPA) is particularly suitable if you want to complete your studies on a faster schedule, study during the summer, or complete your degree with studies not offered at Humak.
+Please note that as an Open UAS ‘Polku’ path student, you cannot include the cross-institutional study service studies in your path studies, as they must be Humak studies in accordance with the criteria of Path studies.

-Because Turku AMK and HAMK use Ripa in CampusOnline studies, you can register to their studies in the same way as you would register for Humak’s own studies in Peppi.
-You can also easily find the CampusOnline offering of Turku AMK and HAMK in Peppi through your PSP.
+You can register to the studies offered by higher education insitutions using Ripa in the same way as you would register for Humak’s own studies in Peppi.
+You can also easily find all the courses in Peppi through your PSP.
 Familiarize yourself with the offering well in advance, so that you will be able to register in time for your studies.

-Instructions on how to find CampusOnline studies in Peppi student’s desktop
+Instructions on how to find RIPA studies in Peppi student’s desktop

 If you have the right to participate in studies organized by another higher education institution, you will see cross-study functions automatically in your student’s desktop.
 First, log in to Peppi student’s desktop, go to your PSP and to the Selecting Studies tab.
 From the magnifying glass symbol in your PSP on the right side, you can search cross-study studies and add them to your PSP to your hops.